Greg Mankiw: Academic writings

-Mankiw has also written several papers on the empirical analysis of consumer behavior and often emphasizes the role of heterogeneity.
-An article coauthored with John Campbell in 1989 found that the aggregate consumption data are best described by a model in which about half of consumers obey the permanent income hypothesis, and half simply consume their current income, which is sometimes called hand-to-mouth behavior.
-An article coauthored with Stephen Zeldes in 1991 found the consumption of stockholders to covary more strongly with the stock market than the consumption of nonstockholders did.
+Mankiw has also written several papers on the empirical analysis of consumer behavior, often emphasizing the role of heterogeneity.
+An article with John Campbell in 1989 found that the aggregate consumption data are best described by a model in which about half of consumers obey the permanent income hypothesis, and half simply consume their current income, which is sometimes called hand-to-mouth behavior.
+An article with Stephen Zeldes in 1991 found the consumption of stockholders to covary more strongly with the stock market than the consumption of nonstockholders did.
 That provided a possible explanation for the equity premium puzzle.

-Mankiw's most widely-cited paper is "A Contribution to the Empirics of Economic Growth," which was coauthored with David Romer and David Weil and published in the Quarterly Journal of Economics in 1992.
+Mankiw's most widely cited paper is "A Contribution to the Empirics of Economic Growth", which was coauthored with David Romer and David Weil and published in the Quarterly Journal of Economics in 1992.
 The paper argues that the Solow growth model, once augmented to include a role for human capital, explains reasonably well international differences in standards of living.
-According to Google Scholar, it has been cited more than 20,000 times, which makes it one of the most cited articles in the field of economics.
+According to Google Scholar, it has been cited more than 25,000 times, which makes it one of the most cited articles in the field of economics.

 Beyond his work in macroeconomics, Mankiw has also written several other notable papers.
 In 1989, he coauthored a paper with David Weil that examined the demographic determinants of housing demand and predicted that the aging of baby boomers would undermine the housing market in the 1990s and 2000s.
 In 1986, he coauthored a paper with Michael Whinston in microeconomic theory that showed that under imperfect competition, entry tends to be excessive in homogeneous-goods industries because entrants fail to take into account the business-stealing externality that they impose on their rivals.
 When goods are heterogeneous, it is ambiguous whether free entry produces too many or too few firms because of offsetting business-stealing and product-variety externalities.

 Textbooks

-Mankiw has written two popular college-level textbooks: the intermediate-level Macroeconomics (now in its 11th edition, published by Worth Publishers) and the more famous introductory text Principles of Economics (now in its 9th edition, published by Cengage).
+Mankiw has written two popular college-level textbooks: the intermediate-level Macroeconomics (now in its 12th edition, published by Worth Publishers) and the more famous introductory text Principles of Economics (now in its 10th edition, published by Cengage).
 Subsets of chapters from the latter book are sold under the titles Principles of Microeconomics, Principles of Macroeconomics, Brief Principles of Macroeconomics, and Essentials of Economics.
 The book was signed for a record advance.
 The New York Times reported in 1995 that Mankiw "was offered a $1.4 million advance by Harcourt Brace in Fort Worth to write a basic economics textbook.
-"That's about three times as big as any other in the college textbook market and rivals those of all but a few celebrity authors."
+That's about three times as big as any other in the college textbook market and rivals those of all but a few celebrity authors."

+Mankiw writes his textbook with a broad audience in mind, using a narrative approach.
+He often asks himself whether his own mother—who was not trained in economics but was interested in economic topics—would find it engaging: "Would Mom find it interesting?
+Would Mom understand this?"